 Interacting with people on an individual basis may seem like an outdated idea in this world of mass production and mass consumption but the reality is that when we take the moment to know an individual and provide exceptional service we reap the rewards through word of mouth or peer to peer marketing.
-The result is a shift from one to many communication to many to many communication.
+The result is a shift from one to many communication to many communication.

 Steve Cohn and I talked for a long time about the role of emotions in sales and service.
 In his training classes and workshops, he often asks people who they believe the customer is and who is the most important person in serving the customer.
 As we were discussing, many people in organizations focus only on the buyer as the customer and they miss the important influences of peers, family, friends and even the ultimate user of a product or service.
-We also talked in depth about the role different people in the organization play in providing exceptional service.
+We also talked in depth about the role of different people in the organization play in providing exceptional service.
 He is a transplant to this southern state from New York, and like most people from New York, he loves his state.
 He once asked a moving company who the most important person was in providing exceptional service during a move.
 The company believed it was the coordinator.
 He then told the story of his move from New York to Atlanta and how the movers came and packed up his life and put it on a truck and drove away.
 That was an emotional time for him and it was the movers who were his direct contact during this experience, he did not even know who the moving coordinator was.

 As companies begin to embrace or even investigate social media, often times they narrow in on who the “professionals” are or the “target market” they miss the idea that there are communities of people interacting with each other on many different levels.

 Social Media is yet another new way to communicate, interact with and know your customer.
 Social Media does not build long-term relationships just like CRM software does not build long-term relationships.
 It is the people behind these tools that build relationships.